exitus1/Video-Scripts/website.md

 Decred was conceived by a team of Bitcoin developers working with legendary Monero developer tacotime.

 Their vision was clear: empower coinholders through a unique hybrid proof-of-work and proof-of-stake mining system that blends security, sustainability, decentralization, and user participation.

+Decred is a combination of the words "Decentralized" and "Credits" (yes, no?)

 ## Decred Puts Coinholders in Control